LibraryCarpentry/lc-shell/_episodes/01-intro-shell.md

 > For example, `man ls` displays all the flags/options available to you - which saves
 > you remembering them all!
 Try this for each command you've learned so far.
 > Use the `spacebar` to navigate the manual pages, and `q` to quit.
-> ** *Note:* this command is for Mac and Linux users only**.
+> ***Note*: this command is for Mac and Linux users only**.
 It does not work directly for Windows users.
+> If you use windows, you can enter the command on [http://man.he.net/](http://man.he.net/),
-An online alternative is for instance [http://man.he.net/](http://man.he.net/), where one can search for a command and view the associated manual page.
+> where you can search for a command and view the associated manual page.
-{: .callout}
+{: .challenge}

 ~~~
 $ man ls